- Food and Cooking»

 What is the Difference Between Spaghetti and Linguine?

 Pasta, a staple dish in Italian cuisine has many different varieties.

-Most of those varieties are originated from Italy.
+Most of those pasta varieties are originated from Italy.
 One would wonder, what could be the difference of each of those varieties with different names.

 Variety could be based on the shape, taste, ingredients or even the origin.

-Linguine and spaghetti are 2 such pasta types, both long, thin ropes of pasta, however could be easily identified the difference from the appearance.
+Linguine and spaghetti are two such pasta types, both long, thin ropes of pasta, however could be easily identified the difference from the appearance.
 The name linguine means "little tongues" having flat strips while spaghetti means “little strings” having round strings.

 What is Linguine?

 Linguine is originated in the Liguria region of northern Italy, linguine (lin-GWEE-nay), Italian for “little tongues,” is a narrow, flat version of round spaghetti (Americans sometimes referred to as flat spaghetti).

 Spaghetti is a long, thin, cylindrical pasta of Italian origin.